jpmontez/parsec-ec2/README.md

 This has been developed with MacOS in mind, but should also work on Linux.

 ## Installation
-The latest version of bfm can be installed using `go get`.
+The latest version of `parsec-ec2` can be installed using `go get`.

 ```
 go get -u github.com/LGUG2Z/parsec-ec2